-- Acceptable Character Fitness Application based on the NCDPI Standards for Professional Practice. - Cleared Background Check. - Acceptable references from professors of EDUC/SPED courses taken and two professors from the major field area.
+- Acceptable Character Fitness Application based on the NCDPI Standards for Professional Practice. - Clear Background Check. - Acceptable references from at least two faculty members in the Division of Education and/or the major field of study of the candidate using the Division's approved dispositional assessment tool.